ssheikh85/WhatsTheMood/Readme.md

 ### WhatsTheMood

+#### Google AutoML Natural Language Cloud project has been removed from my Google Cloud account and will need to recreated to use the application

 #### About

 A Twitter sentiment analyzer developed using Google AutoML Natural Language Sentiment analysis API, Twitter's API, Spring Boot, Maven, Java, expo and React Native